Watson-Personal-Assistant/developer/_content/further-topics/slackbot-integration.md

 3. Click Custom Integrations under the Manage sidebar.
 4. Click Bots.
 5. Click Add Configuration.
-6. Assign your bot a unique username.
+6. Assign your bot a unique user name.
-7. Save the API token and the username for later use.
+7. Save the API token and the user name for later use.

 To set up a python environment, complete these steps:
-1. Install python version 3.6.1 or later from the [python.org website](http://www.python.org/download/)
+1. Install python version 3.6.2 or later from the [python.org website](http://www.python.org/download/)
 2. Install the python packages `python-dotenv`, `slackclient`, `sys`, and `requests`.
 For example:

 ```